Living Imaginaries

 Collaborating with the Embassy of the North Sea and Dark Matter Labs to reimagine biodiversity governance with rivers and seas by centering more-than-human perspectives through legal, ecological, economic, and cultural lenses

-Partnering with the Netherlands Environmental Assessment Agency, Wageningen University, and the Netherlands Food Partnership to explore biodiversity narratives in food system transformations — opening pathways for more plural, reflexive, and systemic governance.
+Commissioned by the Netherlands’ government Environmental Assessment Agency, Wageningen University, and the Netherlands Food Partnership to explore biodiversity narratives in food system transformations, opening pathways for more plural, reflexive, and systemic governance.

 Let’s re-imagine together.